Bachelor of International Tourism Management in Travel Management

-One of the highlights of Oliver’s studies so far has been going on a student exchange to Ryerson University in Toronto, Canada.
+One of the highlights of Oliver’s studies was going on a student exchange to Ryerson University in Toronto, Canada.

 “I knew that I could go on a student exchange as part of my AUT degree, so I had a look which partner universities I could go to for my exchange.
 I highly recommend going on a student exchange.
 While it can be a challenge and does cost a bit of money, it’s totally worth it.”